ubertidavide/fastbots/SECURITY.md

 ## Reporting a Vulnerability

-In order to report a vulnerability please, report them first privately, that will permit all the contributors to check and fix them in the repo, before it will be available to all.
+To report a vulnerability please, report them first privately, that will permit all the contributors to check and fix them in the repo before it will be available to all.